madmous/madClones/README.md

 ## Repository structure

 The repository is divided into two folders.
-The [Client](https://github.com/Madmous/Trello-Clone/blob/develop/client/) which is the react application and the ser the [Server](https://github.com/Madmous/Trello-Clone/blob/develop/server/) which is the express server.
+The [Client](https://github.com/Madmous/Trello-Clone/blob/develop/client/) which is the react application and the [Server](https://github.com/Madmous/Trello-Clone/blob/develop/server/) which is the express server.